wazuh/wazuh-documentation/source/amazon/services/prerequisites/credentials.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about how to configure AWS credentials.
-In this section of the Wazuh documentation, you can find the multiple ways to configure them.
+  :description: Learn more about Wazuh AWS module configuration.
+In this section of the Wazuh documentation, you can find multiple ways to configure AWS credentials.

 .. _amazon_credentials: